-26 The currencies modelled are the euro, US dollar, Chinese yuan, Indian rupee, Korean won and Russian rouble.
+&lt;sup>24 The currencies modelled are the euro, US dollar, Chinese yuan, Indian rupee and South Korean won.

 The Group's largest regional concentration is in the EU Member States.
-The Group's highest single issuer concentration arises from the Republic of Slovenia.
+The Group's highest single issuer concentration arises from the Republic of Germany.
 Aware of this concentration risk, the Group actively manages it by lowering the maximum exposure limit set in the internal limit system.

-Market risk is monitored at the level of individual Group companies and at the Group level.
+Market risk is monitored at the level of the individual Group companies and at the Group level.